Nightmare Busters: Gameplay

 Nightmare Busters is a run and gun action game similar to Contra and Gunstar Heroes.
 The game can be played in single-player, or cooperatively with a partner.
 The game follows the leprechaun twin brothers Flynn and Floyd in their journey to stop the diabolic Tyrant from infiltrating children's dreams and turning them into nightmares.
 There are five stages in total, which include a village, a forest, a cave, and a castle, populated with an assortment of obstacles.
 The objective of each stage is to reach the end by shooting at every enemy that gets in the way, and fight a boss to progress further.
-Both Flynn and Floyd can attack with playing cards and magic attacks that can be sweapped at will.
+Both Flynn and Floyd can attack with playing cards and magic attacks that can be swapped at will.

 Each character is capable of sliding to avoid hazards and perform a dash maneuver to damage enemies.
 The players can obtain new weapons from treasure chests and barrels, which include alternate shot types: fire cards, an energy axe, a twin shot, a sideshot, a thunder burst, and a shock sphere.
 Additional items can be found within chests and barrels, or dropped by defeated enemies.
 Both Flynn and Floyd can collect up to a hundred dominoes to gain an extra life.
 Each character has a life gauge that allows the player to take two hits from an enemy before losing a life.
 However, obstacles such as pits or spikes will instantly kill a player.